The Borel Cohomology of Free Iterated Loop Spaces: Introduction

 \subsection{Acknowledgements}

 We are grateful to Haynes Miller for introducing us to unstable modules over the Steenrod algebra, for suggesting this project, and for helpful conversations and comments.
-This work was done as part of the MIT PRIMES program, and we would like to thank PRIMES for this research opportunity.
-The first author would like to thank Piotr Pstragowski for a helpful conversation about derived functors.
-The first author is supported by the NSF Graduate Research Fellowship under Grant No. 1745302.
+This work was done as part of the MIT PRIMES program, and we thank PRIMES for this research opportunity.
+We thank Piotr Pstragowski for a helpful conversation about derived functors.
+The first author was supported by the NSF Graduate Research Fellowship under Grant No. 1745302.

-\section{Cohomology and Derived Functors}
+\section{Cohomology and derived functors}

-In this section, we explain in more detail the construction and universal properties of the zeroth derived functor of a functor out of $h\cS^{op}$.
+In this section, we explain the construction and universal properties of the zeroth derived functor of a functor out of $h\cS^{op}$.
 We explain Lannes' division functors and how they give an example of a zeroth derived functor.
-Finally, we give a definition of $\overline{\ell}_n$, and compute the zeroth derived functor of $Z\mapsto H^*(Z^{S^n})$.

-Let $\cU$ denote the symmetric monoidal category of unstable modules over the Steenrod algebra (see \cite{lionelschwartzbook}), so that objects in $\cK$, the category of unstable algebras over the Steenrod algebra, is the category of commutative monoids in $\cU$ satisfying $Sq_0(x) = x^2$, where $Sq_i = Sq^{|x|-i}$.
-As always, we assume that our modules and algebras are finite type.
+Let $\cU$ denote the symmetric monoidal category of unstable modules over the Steenrod algebra (see \cite{lionelschwartzbook}), so that $\cK$, the category of unstable algebras over the Steenrod algebra, is the category of commutative monoids in $\cU$ satisfying $Sq_0(x) = x^2$, where $Sq_i = Sq^{|x|-i}$.

-\begin{lemma} Let $F:EM_{\FF_p}^{op}\to D$ be a functor, and suppose $D$ has reflexive coequalizers.
-Then the left Kan extension $\overline{F}$ as below exists.
-Moreover, a functor $\tilde{F}$ equipped with a natural transformation $\eta:H^*(\tilde{F}) \to F$ is the left Kan extension iff $\eta$ is a natural isomorphism and $\tilde{F}$ preserves reflexive coequalizers. \begin{proof} It is easy to see that the category $\cK$ is the same as finite presheaves out of $EM_{\FF_p}^{op}$ that preserve products.
-Indeed, such a presheaf is determined by its value on $K(\ZZ/2\ZZ,m)$, which corresponds to the $m^{\text{th}}$-graded piece of an unstable algebra, and the functoriality corresponds to the Steenrod operations.
-This allows us to identify $\cK$ with the free cocompletion of $EM_{\FF_p}^{op}$ with respect to reflexive coequalizers.
-It follows that we can form an extension $\overline{F}$ that preserves reflexive coequalizers and is a left Kan extension.
-Moreover, $\overline{F}$ restricts to $F$ on $EM_{\FF_p}$.
+\begin{lemma} The functor $H^*:(\GEM^{\fin})^{op} \to \cK$ identifies the target with the cocompletion of the source with respect to sifted colimits (in $1$-categories).
+In particular, if $D$ is a $1$-category with sifted colimits, and $F:(\GEM^{\fin})^{op} \to D$ is a functor, then there is a unique sifted colimit preserving functor $\tilde{F}:\cK \to D$ extending $F$ along $H^*$. \end{lemma} \begin{proof} It is easy to see that the category $\cK$ is the same as presheaves out of $(\GEM^{\fin})^{op}$ that preserve products.
+Indeed, such a presheaf is determined by its value on $K(\ZZ/2\ZZ,m)$, which corresponds to the $m^{\text{th}}$-graded piece of an unstable algebra, and the functoriality corresponds to the Steenrod operations, the multiplication, and the instability condition.
+The category of product preserving presheaves is the sifted cocompletion, finishing the proof. \end{proof}

-For the last statement, $\eta$ identifies $\tilde{F}$ with $\overline{F}$ on $EM_{\FF_p}$, but since both functors preserve reflexive coequalizers, they must agree. \end{proof} \end{lemma}